JEGS

 GM TH350/400 or Powerglide

-- Dual 6.250 in. anti-ballooning plates for use with nitrous, blower, and transbrake applications
+- Dual 6.250 in. anti-ballooning plates

 - Rated at 800 horsepower

-- Dual bolt pattern style for SBP(10.750 in.) or LBP(11.500 in.) flexplates
+- Dual bolt pattern style for SBP (10.750 in.) or LBP (11.500 in.) flexplates

 - Uses 7/16 in. bolts